tamucc-comp-bio/classroom_repo_2024/lectures/lecture06new.md

 ---

-## IV.
-New Material Not Previously Covered: More R, but now in R Studio
+## III.
+New Material: More R, but now in R Studio

 From here forward, I request that you please work in R Studio, unless otherwise specified, to reduce minor issues that might crop up between platforms.
 However, it is important to realize that everything we are learning will also work in the R terminal from the linux/unix command line and with minor exceptions, _almost_ nothing we cover will be only usable in R Studio.